wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 == Changelog ==

 = 1.0.0 =
-* Flex addon is added.
+* Flex add-on is added.
 * Location system is added.
-* Property Listing, Proeprty Show, Profile/Agent Listing and Profile/Agent Show shortcodes is added.
+* Property Listing, Property Show, Profile/Agent Listing and Profile/Agent Show short-codes is added.
 * Search widget and carousel widget are added.
 * WPL SEF service is added.

 == Upgrade Notice ==

 = 1.0.1 =
-Some isseus fixed.
+Some issues fixed.
 Also WPL activity manager is added to the WPL core.